What Does Numbers 2:10-16 Mean?

 Key Takeaways

-- God organizes His people with purpose and care.
+- God organizes His people with purpose, not chaos.

 - Each believer has a place in God’s plan.

-- Christ is our true leader and unifying standard.
+- Jesus is our true banner and unifying center.

 Application